 Canadian architecture has only gotten better over the years, and today it sets the standard for modern designs.
 While the Great White North is mostly recognized for its national parks, maple syrup, and natural beauty, it’s also a melting pot of human-made wonders in Toronto and many other cities.

 The country has quickly become one of the top destinations for people who want to relocate; due to its progressiveness, diverse culture, and a fair share of fantastic places to live.
 The country is also home to Todd Saunders and Frank Gehry; world recognized architects.

 You’ll find some of the most remarkably designed structures in the country; created to reflect urbanization and social developments not just in Canada but also in the rest of the world.

 While walking the streets of Canada’s most famous cities, you’ll be greeted by a variety of stunning architecturally designed buildings that are unique to the country.
 While some are the representation of international styles, many are a unique representation of Canada’s personality.

-Below we’ve grouped some buildings that represent Canadian architecture at its finest for you to admire.
+Here at Precondo, we’ve decided to group some buildings that represent Canadian architecture at its finest for you to admire.

 1. Atwater Market